bfallc/artboard/README.md

    1. Add edit functionality to individual entries
    2. Add new fields to accomodate new JSON keys
    3. Add sample input type to each input textbox
+   4. Add escape character checker for all fields
 3. Add functionality to copy/edit existing entry
 4. ~~Dynamically display video or image for thumbnail~~
 5. batch process images into thumbnails with photoshop action